-Culture & Nature Discovery Walks are 3 hours in length and are offered twice per day.
+Culture & Nature Discovery Walks are 3-hours in length.
 The Walk begins at the front doors of Old Mill subway station and ends at Lake Ontario.
 Public transit is accessible at the Walk end point to the subway by bus or to the downtown core by streetcar.
 You will need to bring the appropriate transit fare.
 Alternately, you may be picked-up at the end of the walk by taxi/Uber or private driver.

 Our walks run rain or shine.
 Please dress for the weather.
 We encourage you to read our etiquette & cancellation policy.